 - 1) Material Safety Data Sheet (MSDS) or Product Safety Data (PSDS): - 2) Laboratory Test Report; or - 3) Certificate for Safe Transport of Air Cargo - 3.
 "Nature and Quantity of Goods" box of MAWB to show.
 "Ni-MH battery, Not Restricted as per Special Provision A45". - 4.
-Declaration remark in the "Handing information" box of MAWB to show. - 1) "Shipment contains no item listed under IATA DGR Special Provision A154 and it meets all the requirements of SP A45 including the passing of the UN 38.3 tests"; and the dry battery is under Special Provision A123 and non-restricted air cargo (Non-DG). - 2) Mark supporting document with the MSDS/PSDS/Lab Test/Certificate reference number(e.g. AB CDE 123) on the MAWB for validation check.
+Declaration remark in the "Handing information" box of MAWB to show. - 1) "Shipment contains no item listed under IATA DGR Special Provision A154 and it meets at the requirements of SP A45 including the passing of the UN 38.3 tests"; and - 2) Mark supporting document with the MSDS/PSDS/Lab Test/Certificate reference number(e.g. AB CDE 123) on the MAWB for validation check.